Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 Why is a Wet Signature Important?

-2. Authenticity and integrity of wet signatures: Wet signatures are considered to be authentic and have integrity because they are difficult to replicate or tamper with.
-When a person signs a document using a pen or other writing instrument, the ink becomes absorbed into the paper, creating a permanent mark.
-This makes it difficult to alter the signature without leaving visible evidence of tampering.
-As a result, wet signatures are considered to be more reliable and authentic than digital or electronic signatures.
+2. Authenticity and integrity of wet signatures: These types of signatures are both difficult to replicate and alter once created.
+When a person signs a document using a pen or other permanent writing tool (pencils are not considered permanent), the ink becomes absorbed into the paper, creating a mark.

-3. Comparison of wet signatures to electronic and digital signatures: While wet signatures are still widely used, electronic and digital signatures have become increasingly popular in recent years due to advances in technology and the increasing need for remote transactions.
+3. Comparison of wet signatures to electronic and digital signatures: While wet signatures are still widely used, electronic and digital signatures have become increasingly popular.
+Many factors have contributed to this such as better technology, COVID-19, and increasing remote work.

 Make work faster with robust document templates